Ponnar Shankar: Historical background

 Ponnar and Shankar, believed to be Chera chieftains, were rulers of the Ponni valanadu (now in the Tiruchirappalli area), in medieval Tamil Nadu.
 They were said to be in good terms with the Madurai ruler, Vijaya Renga Chokkanathar (1706 - 1732 A. D), who was their contemporary.
 The legendary folk tale of these brothers, also known as Annamar Swamigal, has been passed down through many generations by means of village songs (known as Gramiya Padalgal) and traditional street theatre, known as Therukkoothu.
 Absence of reliable written historical records makes it difficult to ascertain the credibility of any of the above claims, along with the widely held legend which was popularised by M Karunanidhi's novel on the subject.
-According to the legend, the brothers were born to Periyakaralanaka Mannudaiyak Kounden and Thamaraiyal of Manamadurai, belonging to the Kongu Vellalar community.
+According to the legend, the brothers were born to Periyakaralanaka Mannudaiyak Gounden and Thamaraiyal of Manamadurai, belonging to the Chola Urali Gounder community.
 They had attained the kingdom with help from the then king of Urayur, which was the capital of early Cholas.
 Thalaiyur Kali, a neighbouring country king belonging to the rival Vettuva Gounder caste, hatched a conspiracy against the brothers which led to a war and the subsequent death of Shankar who was tricked into proving his innocence by falling over a sword.
 Grieving the loss of his brother, Ponnar entered the battlefield, killing Kali Mannan, before proceeding to kill himself.
 The brothers were then brought to life by their sister Arukaani with help from the Goddess Periyakandiamman.
 The brothers, however, were told by the Gods that their earthly duties were over which led to their leaving the mortal world.
 Arukaani followed suit by throwing herself along with her royal ornaments into a well in Valanadu, a village in Trichy.

 A temple was later erected in the spot (which falls in the present day Veerappur) where Shankar died, with Periyakandiamman as the presiding deity.
 There is also a belief that the well in Sadayandi Thoppu, near Veerappur, in which Arukaani drowned herself, still has her gold ornaments.
-This story has been the subject of poems, songs and a Tamil historical novel by M. Karunanidhi.
+This story has been the subject of poems, songs and a Tamil historical novel by Karunanidhi.
 Karunanidhi's novel drew inspiration from a 1971 work written by Kavignar Sakthikanal, who had researched and documented the references to Ponnar and Shankar in the ancient palm leaves he came across at Manapparai.
 Today the brothers are worshipped as tutelar deities by people belonging to Kongu Vellalar community as a tribute to the brave way the brothers defended their kingdom.